CortexFoundation/cvm-runtime/docs/guide/arch.rst

 NN Operators
 ------------
 We provide NN operators for users.
-Unlike reduce operators or broadcast operators, the logic of each operators are different but usage scenario may be the same.
-In this way, we discribe them together.
+In fact, NN operators stand for neural network operators, the core of neural network learning mechanism.
+NN operators have parameters to be trained and logic for linear or non-linear transformation in a model graph.

 conv2d
 ~~~~~~